OsloMet-OceanLab/aneris/service/README.md

 # Aneris service

-## Includes the service, all needed extensions (Logger, GPIO, CPython libs for web server), as well as the web server and the CPython extension for bit conversion
+## Includes the service, all needed extensions (Logger, GPIO, CPython libs for web server), as well as the web server and the ctl program